Skip to main content

 • DRAFT – Content that hasn’t been published yet

 Contentful is an ecosystem of inter-connected content - components within other components within assemblies within pages.
-And since a range of people and teams own, create and publish content, there will be times when the page you’ve built and published contains content that someone else has changed…without you knowing it.
+And since a range of teams own, create and publish content, there will be times when the page you’ve built and published contains content that someone else has changed…without you knowing it.

 The solution?
 Communication!